Dejulia489/Dejulia489.github.io/_posts/2017-05-06-CreateHyperVVM.md

 	New-VMSwitch -Name VirtualSwitch1 -SwitchType Internal |
 		Set-VMSwitch -NetAdapterName Ethernet

-###### We can use the snippet below to locate the NetAdapterName.

-	Get-NetAdapter
+Now that we have a Virtual Switch created we will need to configure the VM to use our switch.

-###### We can use the snippet below to connect the switch to the VM.
+###### We can use the snippet below to connect the VM to the Switch.

 	Get-VM -Name MediaServer |
 		Get-VMNetworkAdapter |
 		Connect-VMNetworkAdapter -SwitchName 'VirtualSwitch1'

 ## Bootstrapping an Operating System

 We will need to run an Operating System on our new VM, you can use your favorite but for this post I will use Ubuntu Studio.
+We will be using this VM for a few more exercises and we will need Ubuntu.
 [Click here](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/best-practices-for-running-linux-on-hyper-v) for Microsofts Best Practices for running Linux on Hyper-V.

-###### We can use the snippet below to attach the OS .iso the VM.
+###### We can use the snippet below to attach the OS .iso and start the VM.

 	Get-VMDvdDrive -VMName MediaServer |
 		Set-VMDvdDrive -Path 'C:\Operating Systems\ubuntustudio-16.04.1-dvd-amd64.iso' |
 		Start-VM -VMName MediaServer

 Unfortunately the process to install the Linux OS requires some manual intervention.
-I will revisit this process at a later time to resolve this issue.
+I will revisit how I install Linux	at a later time so we can fully automate this media server setup.

 ...to be continued